by KD Miller

 I lowered my gaze.
 "I'm not going anywhere."
 I didn't realize how horribly I had treated everyone, not just Papi.

 Conrad and George were members of the Mormon Church and their religion forbid coffee and tea, except herbal.
 Conrad had been trying for years to convert Uncle Theodore, who was a proud atheist.
 He kept refusing.
-Me, Papi and Uncle Dylan were Catholic and attended St. Mary's Church in downtown Sherwood.
+Me, Papi, and Uncle Dylan were Catholic and attended St. Mary's Church in downtown Sherwood.
 Dr. Francis attended First Christian because Frank and Catrina were members until their deaths.

 Despite her grandmother's fury, Isabella would end up marrying George.
-Unfortunately, the woman passed away before her only grandchild's wedding, leaving Benjamin Felix a widow, just like his son, Jeffery, whom never remarried after his wife was killed in the Denison car wreck.
+Unfortunately, the woman passed away before her only grandchild's wedding, leaving Benjamin Felix a widow, just like his son, Jeffery, who never remarried after his wife was killed in the car wreck.
 Isabella used to hint that her father believed himself guilty of his wife killing Conrad's family.
 He should have never allowed her to go driving after that argument they had.

-Benjamin didn't seem to mind that his granddaughter was marrying George, and happily retired from his management position at the department store his family had owned for almost fifty-years,, gave it to Jeffery, and moved in with Conrad, George and Isabella to help take care of his grandchildren.
+Benjamin didn't seem to mind that his granddaughter was marrying George, and happily retired from his management position at the department store his family had owned for almost fifty years, gave it to Jeffery, and moved in with Conrad, George, and Isabella to help take care of his grandchildren.
 They seemed to make his life worth living.

-I once overheard Conrad saying to Benjamin that he could never understand why the car was heading east across town?
+I once overheard Conrad saying to Benjamin that he could never understand why the car was heading east across town.
 That was not the direction to Oklahoma City.
 Benjamin responded that some questions were never meant to be answered.
 The fate of his daughter-in-law, and Conrad's family would remain a mystery until the end of time when the Lord told them himself.
 That was the last time anyone talked about that fatal accident.
 I wondered if they would bring it up tonight when they came over.

-I continued to eat my chicken, while pondering the story that Uncle Francis and Uncle Theodore told me.
+I continued to eat my chicken while pondering the story that Uncle Francis and Uncle Theodore told me.
 This was the first time they had spoken of their real parents.
 I always assumed Frank and Catrina were their real parents.
 In the parlor, on top of Papi's Victrola player were two framed portraits.
-One was a photo of a family dressed in shabby clothing and the other of a family dressed in expensive, tailored clothing.
+One was a photo of a family dressed in shabby clothing and the other was of a family dressed in expensive, tailored clothing.
 A young girl with a boy's haircut stood in the center of the second photo holding the photo of the shabbily dressed family in her hands.
 And, who was that other man in the background of the second photo, with his hand on the smallest boy's shoulder?
 How come he stood in one photo, but not the other?